photo by Brian Smale

 - Cecil Lacy Jr. was killed September 2015 by a Snohomish County Sheriff Deputy and Tulalip tribal police.
 He was walking, unarmed, committing no crime, having no criminal history.
 He died from asphyxia while prone, cuffed, with the deputy sheriff on his back.
 Cecil’s last words were “I CAN’T BREATHE.”
 Cecil was killed on his own reservation.
 Cecil left three kids, a wife, mother, grandchildren.

-- Daniel Covarrubias was killed in Lakewood in April 2015, holding a cell phone when he was killed and the officers took no effort to use de-escalation tactics.
+- Daniel Covarrubias was killed in Lakewood in April 2015, holding a cell phone when he was killed.
+The officers took no effort to use de-escalation tactics.
 He was in a mental health crisis.
 He was killed within seconds of officers arriving on the scene.
 The shooting was deemed justified by the department.

 - Jackie Salyers was killed by Tacoma Police Department, the officers shooting at the vehicle she was allegedly driving towards them, claiming their lives were in danger.
 This death and cover up in early 2016 illustrates the failures of police investigating police, and the disregard for Native Americans.
 Native Americans have the highest rate of fatal encounters with police.